- Do I have to pay a membership fee to compete in GTA AM Tour events?

 The Tour registration fee will be charged to your card when you register for the current season.

-Tournament Fees will be charged to your credit card two weeks prior to each event.
+Tournament Fees will be charged to your credit card three weeks prior to each event.

 Players who register less than one week prior to an event will pay an additional $10 (plus HST) administration fee.